steve2ag/Retrieval-Augmented-Generation/README.md

 # Retrieval-Augmented-Generation
-A compandium of diffeerent mini-projects with the purpose of understanding and developing custom RAG solutions
+A compendium of diffeerent mini-projects with the purpose of understanding and developing custom RAG solutions